Ninja Sex Party: Under the Covers albums and Cool Patrol (2016–2019)

-The Prophecy and Level Up (2019–2021)
+The Prophecy, The Very, Very, Very, Very Classy Acoustic Album and Level Up (2019–2021)

 On November 25, 2019, the band premiered a new original song, "The Mystic Crystal", their longest song yet at almost 12 minutes.
 The video was subsequently released on June 9, 2021.

 On December 14, 2019, the band released "The Decision Part 2: Ten Years Later", a music video celebrating the band's 10 year anniversary and acting as a sequel to "The Decision", Ninja Sex Party's second-ever song originally released on December 14, 2009; the video also revealed the title of their next original album, The Prophecy.

 On April 1, 2020, they released the music video for "I Don't Know What We're Talking About".

 In September 28, The Prophecy was released.
 The album debuted at #1 on Billboard's Comedy Albums chart.

+On April 30, 2021, Ninja Sex Party (alongside producer Jim Roach on acoustic guitar) streamed "The Very, Very, Very, Very Classy Acoustic Performance", a stripped back mix of both Ninja Sex Party originals and covers.This performance was later released as The Very, Very, Very, Very Classy Acoustic Album that year on December 27, 2021.

 The album Level Up was released on October 22, 2021, and debuted at #1 on the Billboard Comedy Albums chart.

 These Nuts (2023–2024)

 On February 17, 2023, the band announced the title for These Nuts alongside the music video for "I Own A Car".
 They would then release two more music videos, "Let's Save The Earth" on October 23, 2023, and "Galaxy Hamster", on January 26, 2024.

 On March 8, 2024, the band's studio album These Nuts was officially released.

 On May 28, 2024, the band posted on their social media, with the title "You are CORDIALLY invited to "NSP's 15 Year Anniversary: A Digital Concert Experience"!!!".
 Tickets for the event were for their Patreon subscribers only, including their free and paid subscribers.
 The extras that fans could purchase were tickets to their Q&A session after the performance, and a signed CD and LP of their upcoming "Masterstrokes" album.

+On August 19, 2024, Masterstrokes: 15 Years of Elegance, a compilation album spanning 22 remasters of select songs from across Ninja Sex Party’s discography was released.